open-risk/concentrationMetrics/README.md

 ## Concentration Library (CL)

 A python library for the computation of various concentration indices.
-The basic formulas of concentration metrics are simple and well known.
+The basic formulas of concentration metrics are simple and well known but a collection of tested implementations is useful to have handy.

 Dependencies: scipy, sympy